polkadot-fellows/xcm-format/README.md

 The dropped assets are the assets that are still located in the `Holding Register` after a program finishes its execution.

+Operands:
+- `origin: MultiLocation`: a `MultiLocation` identifying the claimer of the dropped assets.

 Kind: *Instruction*

 Errors: *Infallible*